 Jennifer’s cake table was showcased in the center of the Egyptian Ballroom.
 The cake was the focus of the table, surrounded by highly polished silver champagne buckets filled with strawberries, raspberries, blackberries and blueberries.
 Also, there was our Warm Berry Plunge in a fondue pot, and plated chocolate covered biscotti.
 Her reception was as much a feast as it was festive!

 [Photo: On the stage in the Egyptian Ballroom.]

 Jennifer is passionate that the Fox will always be a part of her life, not only in memories, but in ongoing experiences.
 To name a few favorites, she and her daughter attended the “Mommy & Me” Frozen sing-along event during the Fox’s 2015 Coca-Cola Summer Film Festival; her family has attended Atlanta Ballet’s Nutcracker; and she and Thomas still have “Date Night” at Fox Theatre music concerts.

 Jennifer said, “No matter one’s age or stage of life, the Fox Theatre is there for you.
 I will always go back…there’s always an occasion to celebrate at the Fox Theatre.
 It’s a love affair that lasts a lifetime.”

 Director of Business Development

-Jennifer joined Affairs to Remember Caterers in July 2015 as the company’s Director of Business Development.
+Jennifer joined AFFAIRS to REMEMBER in July 2015 as the company’s Director of Business Development.
 She successfully served as Director of Sales and Marketing for the Fox Theatre, where she called work home for 18 years.
 Jennifer earned a Bachelor of Arts degree in Public Relations, with a minor in Marketing, from Berry College.
-She currently serves on the board of directors of Pace Cetters, a non-profit professional women's networking organization with a philanthropic arm.
+She currently serves on the board of directors of Pace Cetters, a non-profit professional women’s networking organization with a philanthropic arm.